zelleSteyn/guidance-for-building-a-real-time-bidder-for-advertising-on-aws/README.md

 14. Ensure the pre-requisites (`Helm`, `Kubectl` and `jq`) are installed on the local/client machine as per the pre-requisites section above.
     > Tip: The pre-requisites can be installed using the shell script [client-setup.sh](./client-setup.sh).
 Navigate to the root directory and change the script permissions `chmod 700 client-setup.sh` before running the script.

     >NOTE: Commands for steps 15 - 22 are included in a shell script [run-benchmark.sh](./run-benchmark.sh).
-Navigate to the directory and change the script permissions `chmod 700 client-setup.sh` if required before running the script.
+Navigate to the directory and change the script permissions `chmod 700 run-benchmark.sh` if required before running the script.

 15. Open a command terminal in your local/client machine, navigate to the repository folder and run the following commands.
 The following commands will set the variables in your terminal which are used to connect to EKS cluster and run benchmarks: